SwiftUI Setup (Optional)

 Creating an AppDelegate for Customization and Setup

-To perform setup tasks such as initializing Kommunicate or handling its push notifications, you need to include an AppDelegate
+To perform setup tasks such as initializing Kommunicate or handling its push notifications, you need to include an AppDelegate in your SwiftUI project.

-If your project does not already include an AppDelegate
+If your project does not already include an AppDelegate, follow these steps to add and configure one.

-Step 1: Create an Create a new Swift file in your project and name it AppDelegate.swift
+Create a new Swift file in your project and name it AppDelegate.swift.

 Step 2: Add the Following Code

-Paste the following implementation inside AppDelegate.swift
+Paste the following implementation inside AppDelegate.swift:

 import UIKit